The Book of Basketball: Reception

-Reviews for The Book of Basketball have been mostly positive, although it has been criticized for its length and editing.Miranda, Rand.
-Book Review: Big ‘Book of Basketball’ a winner.
-The Florida Times Union.
-December 13, 2009.
+Reviews for The Book of Basketball have been mostly positive, although it has been criticized for its length and editing.
 The Wall Street Journal notes that "Mr. Simmons may not resolve every long-standing hoops debate—who could?—but he compensates with plenty of detail and humor.
 And he has produced enough provocative arguments to fuel barstool arguments far into the future."

-Several writers in New Yorks Vulture Blog objected to sexism in the book.
+Several writers in New York's Vulture Blog objected to sexism in the book.
 Tommy Craggs found Simmons' sexism "astounding", citing Simmons' quote: "Every time I watch Jason Kidd play, initially it's like seeing a girl walk into a bar who's just drop-dead gorgeous, but then when he throws up one of those bricks, it's like the gorgeous girl taking off her jacket and you see she has tiny mosquito bites for tits."
 Ben Mathis-Lilley found Simmons' sexism "intrusively abhorrent", stating that "I actually stopped bothering to copy down the most egregious comments and figured I'd just note when Simmons mentioned a woman for any reason other than evaluating her appeal as something to put a penis in.
 I'm open to correction on this, but I believe it was when he praised Meryl Streep's acting somewhere around page 500."